 - Consolidating previously learned concepts/skills in the nursing program

 - Taking advantage of opportunities to connect theory with practice

-Employed Student Nurse positions are posted annually in the spring.
-Please visit the ExpectMore career page to view current postings.
-Reminder to all applicants that you may only apply to 1 posting.
+Employed Student Nurse positions are posted annually in January/February.
+Please visit the ExpectMore career page to view current postings, and submit your application.

 - Registration in a recognized nursing education program

 - Successful completion of 2 or more years of a BScN or RPN program

 - Able to provide proof of successful completion of all courses in current year of nursing school